The Opportunity to Develop Social Skills in Children

 When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until success is ensured.
 These therapeutic relationships form the foundation for success.

-Because all of our students learn and react differently in social situations, Seven Stars also utilizes adventure therapy.
+Because all of our students learn and react differently in social situations, Seven Stars also utilizes outdoor recreation.

 Helping our students build social skills is a continual process that cannot flourish solely from a one-dimensional approach.
-Our multi-dimensional approach utilizes acute care stabilization, comprehensive assessments, milieu and cognitive behavioral therapy through academics and experiential learning through adventure therapy.
+Our multi-dimensional approach utilizes acute care stabilization, comprehensive assessments, milieu and cognitive behavioral therapy through academics and experiential learning through outdoor recreation.